vmware-archive/kube-custodian/README.md

 potentially voiding new workloads from scheduling.

-`kube-custodian` will mark for later deletion those workloads (Deployments, StatefulSets, Jobs, Pods) lacking `--required-labels`.
+`kube-custodian` will mark for later deletion those workloads (Deployments, StatefulSets, Jobs, Pods) lacking `--required-labels` unless their namespace has them.

 For example, to mark for later deletion all workloads not having the `created_by` label, run: